|WW I soldier Dewey Morris, center, of Flomaton, Ala.|

 Feb.
 19, 1912 – Major League Baseball first baseman Dick Siebert was born in Fall River, Massachusetts.
 He would go on to play for the Brooklyn Dodgers, the St. Louis Cardinals and the Philadelphia Athletics.

 Feb.
-19, 1922 – Confederate veteran Mark L. McClammy, about 80 years old, passed away at his home in northern Conecuh County.
+19, 1922 – Confederate veteran Mark Luke McClammy, age 78, passed away at his home in northern Conecuh County.
 On March 29, 1862, McClammy enlisted as a private in Co.
 H of the 2nd Alabama Cavalry, a predominately Monroe raised unit.
 His horse was valued at $350.
+Born on Feb.
+25, 1843, he was buried in Concord Cemetery at Mixonville.

 Feb.
 19, 1924 – Monroe County Bank celebrated its 20th anniversary.
 The bank began business on Feb.
 19, 1904 was $15,000 in capital.
 J.B.
 Barnett organized the bank and had served as its president continuously between 1904 and 1924.
 D.D.
 Mims had served as the bank’s cashier “during practically its entire career.”